9 Horrifying Delaware Stories You Didn’t Learn About In History Class

 Last but not least on our list of tales so scary they seem like Delaware ghost stories is that of the Route 40 Killer.
 This terrifying, troubling event unfolded in the late 1980s.
 The sleepy town of Bear was jolted awake when a serial killer was on the loose, killing women that he picked up along Route 40.
 It took a year — and several deaths — before police were able to break open the case and arrest Brian Pennell.
 Locals are still stunned by the evil behavior of a local man that was fairly well known.
 Read more about the modern Delaware serial killer here.

-Had you heard any of these Delaware ghost stories before?
+Had you heard any of these ghost stories that are part of Delaware history?
 While they are truly troubling, these sad, scary stories are a reminder to be thankful for each good, peaceful day that we have in our beautiful home state.
-And speaking of beautiful, we’ve put together a list of some of the most picturesque destinations in Delaware for you to visit.
+And speaking of beautiful, we've put together a list of some of the most picturesque destinations in Delaware for you to visit.